-Brooke is the field organizer for eastern Pennsylvania.
+Brooke is Moms’ Project Manager for Implementation.
 She lives in South Philadelphia with her partner, their teenager, and their rescue pup, Harlow.
 Brooke grew up in Massachusetts and spent her childhood exploring and imagining in the woods.
 During those formative years, she developed an abiding love for nature and a deep concern over humanity’s negative impact on the environment.

 After moving to Pennsylvania 20 years ago, Brooke grew increasingly aware of the vital role that her adopted state must play in tackling the global crisis of climate change.
 She wants to see Pennsylvania lead the nation in reducing air pollution and in enacting bold, forward-thinking environmental policy.

 Brooke’s passion and care for the natural world has remained a focus throughout her professional life.
 Over a decade ago, she started a small business focused on helping folks make sustainable choices and reduce household waste.
-Before she became a Pennsylvania field organizer, Brooke volunteered with Moms Clean Air Force for four years.
-She loves that working as an organizer allows her to put her deepest held values—of civic duty and responsibility to care for the planet and for each other—into action.
+Before she became a project manager, Brooke was a field organizer in Pennsylvania for five years and volunteered with Moms for four years.
+She loves that working for Moms allows her to put her deepest held values—of civic duty and responsibility to care for the planet and for each other—into action.

 Read her op-ed in the Philadelphia Inquirer about the importance of strong traffic pollution standards.
-Her work with Moms has also been featured in Penn Live and MyChesCo.
+Her work with Moms has also been featured in Penn Live, Public News Service, Kiowa County Press, Forbes, and MyChesCo.